elmasse/nextein-www/posts/guides/01-getting-started.md

 npm run dev
 ```

-This will start a server available on [http://localhost:3000](http://localhost:3000).
+This will start a server available on [localhost:3000](http://localhost:3000).

 ## Creating a single post Page

-In the previous example the `pages/index.js` component rendered all files under `posts` folder.
-Now we want to create a `Page` component to render only the post content.
+In the previous example the `pages/index.js` component rendered all files under the `posts` folder.
+Now, we are going to create a `Page` component to render only the post content.

-Let's modify first the `index.js` to include a link for the post:
+Let's modify first the `index.js` to include a link for the post.

 ```js
 import React from 'react'